Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Affirming SD by testing the non-SD null hypothesis

-One may reasonably suspect that, if we have a tight tvCS for each CDF, then we can affirm SD when the two tvCS do not intersect with each other at all $z$.
+Nevertheless, we may reasonably suspect that, if we have a tight CDF-CS for each CDF, then we can affirm SD when the two CDF-CS's do not intersect with each other at all $z$.
 However, we quickly run into an issue when operationalizing this idea.
 Suppose, for example, that $X$ and $Y$ are bounded in $[0, 1]$.
 Then, by definition, there is no difference in the CDF values at the boundaries: $F_X(1) - F_Y(1) = 0$.
-For unbounded random variables, say taking values in $\R$, we analogously know that $\lim_{z \to -\infty}[F_X(z) - F_Y(z)] = \lim_{z \to +\infty}[F_X(z) - F_Y(z)] = 0$.
-Even outside these ``boundary cases,'' whenever $F_X$ and $F_Y$ touches at an arbitrary point $z$ or in a small tail region, then we cannot distinguish the two CDFs; for a concrete example, recall the Simulation example of Section~\ref{sec:sim_kuniform}.
+For unbounded rv's, say taking values in $\R$, we analogously know that $\lim_{z \to -\infty}[F_X(z) - F_Y(z)] = \lim_{z \to +\infty}[F_X(z) - F_Y(z)] = 0$.
+Even outside these ``boundary cases,'' whenever $F_X$ and $F_Y$ touch at an arbitrary point $z$ or in a small tail region, then we cannot distinguish the two CDFs; for a concrete example, recall the simulation example of Section~\ref{sec:sim_kuniform}.

 To make progress, we need to invoke a relaxation of SD in the alternative.
 Following \citet{davidson2013testing}, we say that $Y$ \emph{stochastically dominates $X$ restricted to} $\tilde\calZ \subseteq \calZ$, denoted by $X \sd_{\tilde\calZ} Y$, if